ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 # Prerequisites for Successful Script Execution

 ## Operating System
-An up to date version of Windows 10 or Windows 11.
+An up to date version of Windows 10 (it is very likely that Windows 11 will work as well).

 ## Browser
 An up to date version of Google Chrome, which can be obtain from google's website: https://www.google.com/chrome/.

 ## Programming Language Dependencies
 ### Python
-The Python programming language is a dependency for RobotFramework, as such, download and install the latest version of Python as described on the programming language's website https://www.python.org/downloads/.
+The Python programming language is a dependency for RobotFramework, as such, download and install the latest version of Python as described on the website of the programming language at https://www.python.org/downloads/.

-**Confirm that the installation was performed successfully** by opening a new terminal and executing the command python --version
+**Confirm that the installation was performed successfully by opening a new terminal and executing the command: python --version**

+If any issues are encountered, additional details related to the installation of Python can be found on RobotFramework's GitHub https://github.com/robotframework/robotframework/blob/master/INSTALL.rst#installing-python-on-windows.

 ### RobotFramework
-The automated test script is implemented using RobotFramework, as such, install the latest version of RobotFramework as described on the RobotFramework website or on its GitHub https://github.com/robotframework/robotframework/blob/master/INSTALL.rst.
+The automated test script is implemented using RobotFramework, as such, install the latest version of RobotFramework as described on the RobotFramework website or on its GitHub https://github.com/robotframework/robotframework/blob/master/INSTALL.rst#installing-and-uninstalling-robot-framework.

 **Note that the scripts use features implemented starting with RobotFramework version 7.0.
 The automated script will not complete execution successfully when executed under a RobotFramework version lower than 7.0.**

-**Confirm that the installation was performed successfully** by opening a new terminal and executing the command robotframework --version
+**Confirm that the installation was performed successfully by opening a new terminal and executing the command: robot --version**

 ### SeleniumLibrary